itu-devops/lecture_notes/sessions/session_10/Slides.md

 Designing the system to scale easily by adding more resources when needed to accommodate increased demand.

 ## Motivational example

 > > Your user authentication system is slow, and your application becomes really popular with many users trying to create accounts at the same time.
 The server’s CPU becomes a bottleneck hashing algorithms used by the application is computationally intensive, causing login delays, and users going away from the system.

-What did just happen?
+What's the problem in this situation?

 ## Congestion

-= **reduced quality of service that occurs when a network node or link is carrying more data than it can handle**
+= **reduced quality of service that occurs when a network node or link is attempting to handle more data than it can**

 Possible Reasons for congestion,
 - Seasonal spikes in demand
-- Highly anticipated launches
+- Highly anticipated launches (healthcare.gov)
 - Traffic surges (e.g. [The Slashdot effect](https://en.wikipedia.org/wiki/Slashdot_effect), etc.)

 ## Solution to congestion?

 The first and most important solution is

 - ****Performance optimization:**** Ensuring that the system is designed and tuned to handle the expected load efficiently, reducing the risk of bottlenecks and failures.

 The second solution to congestion is **Scaling**.

 Of which there are two kinds:
 1. **Vertical**
 2. **Horizontal**